Japanese in New York City: Westchester County, New York

-As of 2000, Japanese expatriates in Westchester County, New York, living mostly in Scarsdale, and according to The New York Times, it was well known in Japan as a place with good housing stock and schools.
-As of 2000, some Japanese also lived in Eastchester, Harrison, Hartsdale, and Rye.
+As of 2000, Japanese expatriates in Westchester County, New York lived mainly in Scarsdale.
+According to The New York Times, the area was well known in Japan for its housing and school systems, which attracted expatriate families.

+Some Japanese residents also lived in nearby communities including Eastchester, Harrison, Hartsdale, and Rye.

-Due to the declining Japanese economy, by 2000 the Japanese presence in Westchester County had decreased, and as of 2002, the declining presence led to closures of businesses and the end of some activities.
-However, according to the 2009–2013 American Community Survey, the number of Japanese had increased back to approximately 5,000 in Westchester County.
+The economic slowdown in Japan during the 1990s led to a decline in the Japanese population in Westchester County, and by 2002 some Japanese businesses and community activities had closed.
+However, according to the 2009–2013 American Community Survey, the number of Japanese residents had increased again to approximately 5,000 in Westchester County.

 Demographics

 As of 2011, there were about 20,000 Japanese in New York City and a total of 45,000 in the Greater New York City area.
 Many of the Japanese are from transient groups such as university students, artists, and business workers.
 Many expatriate business executives and workers are posted to the United States for three to five year terms.
 As of 2011 65% of the Japanese in New York City have bachelor's degrees and the median income for Japanese over the age of 25 is $60,000.
 This is $10,000 above the citywide median income.